 Are you looking for love online?
 With the rise of dating apps and social media platforms, it’s easier than ever to connect with people from all over the world.
 However, not everyone has good intentions when it comes to online relationships.
-In fact, online romance scams have become a billion-dollar industry, leaving many victims heartbroken and financially devastated.
+In fact, online romance scams have become a billion-dollar industry in 2021, leaving many victims heartbroken and financially devastated.

 Online Romance Scams Resulted in $1 Billion Losses in 2021

 Online romance scams have become a lucrative industry for scammers, resulting in staggering losses of over $1 billion in 2021 alone.
 This number represents a sharp increase from the previous year, undoubtedly prompted by the extended lockdown due to the COVID pandemic.

 This type of cybercrime is of major concern even for the Federal Bureau of Investigations, which offers helpful advice as well as a quick method of reporting an online romance scam.

 It is also a matter of concern for Anderson private investigators.
 Since they use various fake online profiles, which they delete quickly after accomplishing their goal, tracking them down and recovering financial losses is extremely difficult.